 About Door Shakespeare

-Door Shakespeare was created under umbrella of then named American Folklore Theater in collaboration with Blue Circle Theatre in 1995.
-The first season produced in the Garden at Björklunden included “A Midsommer Night’s Dream” and “The Comedie of Errors,” which played in conjunction with the same acting company performing across the peninsula at American Folklore Theater (Now, Northern Sky Theater).
+Door Shakespeare was created in 1995 under the umbrella of then-named American Folklore Theater in collaboration with Blue Circle Theatre.
+The first season, produced in the Garden at Björklunden, included “A Midsommer Night’s Dream” and “The Comedie of Errors,” which played in conjunction with the same acting company performing across the peninsula at American Folklore Theater (now, Northern Sky Theater).

-Door Shakespeare is a professional theatre employing members of the Actors’ Equity Association, the union of professional actors and stage managers in the United States.
+Door Shakespeare is a professional theatre company, employing members of the Actors’ Equity Association, the union of professional actors and stage managers in the United States.

-Our mission is to provide relevant and entertaining productions of the works of William Shakespeare and other classical playwrights through artistic excellence in both the conception and performance of our plays, and to enhance the theatrical experience through interactive educational opportunities designed for audiences of all ages, thereby creating a common ground to experience these celebrated traditions.
+Our mission is to provide relevant and entertaining productions of the works of William Shakespeare and other classical and contemporary playwrights through artistic excellence in both the conception and performance of our plays, and to enhance the theatrical experience through interactive educational opportunities designed for audiences of all ages, thereby creating a common ground to experience these celebrated traditions.

 Door Shakespeare’s performance space is located on the ancestral homelands of the Menominee Nation.
 Currently there are 11 federally recognized Native American sovereign nations in Wisconsin.
 We acknowledge these indigenous communities who have stewarded this land throughout the generations and pay respect to their elders past and present.